enso-org/enso-archive/doc/design/engine/engine-services.md

   + Recursive function step through
   + Value
   + Type
+- Redirect stdout to the IDE.
+- Logging / progress bar mechanism (future idea).
+For long running computations it is desirable they provide real time progress information (e.g. when training a neural network, it's good to know which epoch is running).
+  This could be achieved by a special kind of monad, similar to writer, but mutable-buffer based, so that the function does not have to return for the logged values to become available.
+The same mechanism could be reused for progress bars and random logs.
+The IDE may choose to visualize the logs based on their type.

 ### Completion
 The IDE needs the ability to request completions for some target point (cursor